Tellico River: Etymology

 According to the United States Geological Survey, variant names of the Tellico River include Delaquay River, Talequo River, Terrique River, and Tellequo River.
 The latter spelling was used by Henry Timberlake on his map, "Draught of the Cherokee Country", based on his 1761-1762 Timberlake Expedition to the Overhill Cherokee.

 The word "Tellico" was the name of several Cherokee towns, the largest of which was Great Tellico, located on the Tellico River near what developed as present-day Tellico Plains, Tennessee.
 In Cherokee the word is more properly written Talikwa.
-According to James Mooney, the Cherokee meaning of the word was lost.
-The origin of the word is believed to be Muskogee (Creek).
-A Muskogean town named Taliko was recorded on the Tellico River when Spanish explorers visited this area in the mid-16th century.
-Taliko means "bean" in the Muskogee language.
+According to James Mooney, the meaning of the word was lost.